Prudential UK Property S1 & S3 funds

 Our letters to customers in April about the closure showed the applicable plan number and closure date.

-We'll continue to update this page with the progress we're making.
+Confirmation letters for all switches have been issued.
 If you’re considering making changes to your plan, or you have any concerns, please call us on 0345 600 0343 - we’re happy to help.
 From abroad you can phone us on (+) 44 1786 448844.
 We’re open 8.30am to 6pm Monday to Friday (apart from bank holidays).

 Background to the closure